Zyreniee/VOR-rPPG/README.md

 ```

 ## Citation
-If you use this framework in your research, please cite the official preprint:
+If you use this framework in your research,please cite the official preprint:

 ```bibtex
 @software{vor_rppg_2026,